COSCS340/news/README.md

 ## Evaluation

-* Class Participation – 15%: students are expected to read all material covered in a week and come to class prepared to take part in the classroom discussions.
+* Class Participation – 25%: students are expected to read all material covered in a week and come to class prepared to take part in the classroom discussions.
 Responding to other student questions (issues) counts as classroom participation.
+Class time will be also used for teamwork on the course project.

-* Assignments - 40%: Each assignment will involve writing (or modifying a template of) a small Python program.
+* Assignments - 25%: Each assignment will involve writing (or modifying a template of) a small Python program or a documentation of an open source contribution.

-* Project - 45%: one original project done alone or in a group of 2 or 3 students.
+* Project - 50%: one original project done alone or in a group of 2 or 3 students.
 The project will explore one or more of the themes covered in the course that students find particularly compelling.
 The group needs to submit a project proposal (2 pages IEEE format).
 The proposal should provide a brief motivation of the project, detailed discussion of the data that will be obtained or used in the project, along with a time-line of milestones, and expected outcome.

+Course Project: You will work in teams to propose, design, implement, and present a semester-long software project.
+Your project work must be done in groups of 4 (or 3 if a fourth member cannot be found).
+This work accounts for a major portion of your course grade (50%), so choose your teammates wisely.
+The course project consists of a series of presentations and deliverables that will be assigned throughout the semester.
+The grade breakdown is shown below:

+1. Preliminary Project Proposal (5%)
+2. Revised Project Proposal (5%)
+3. Status Report (Sprint) 1 (5%)
+4. Status Report (Sprint) 2 (5%)
+5. Status Report (Sprint) 3 (5%)
+6. Final Project (Report + Demo) (25%)

+Each student in the group should have a role and be able to explain their individual contribution to the project.
+We will take into account student feedback on the project and on their teammates at the end of the semester, but for the most part, teammates will receive the same project grades.

 ## Other considerations